MicrosoftDocs/cpp-docs/docs/sanitizers/asan-runtime.md

 # AddressSanitizer Runtime

-The Address Sanitizer functionality requires the installation of interceptors for common memory functions, for both allocators and memory manipulation functions.
-There are various runtime libraries for targeting different executable types and CRT libraries.
-Normally the compiler will link the appropriate link-libraries so long as the /fsanitize=address flag is passed at compile time.
-This default functionality can be over ridden with the /nodefaultlib flag at link time.
+The Address Sanitizer runtime library installs replacement functions; interceptors, for common memory allocation and memory manipulation functions.
+There are a number of different runtime libraries that facilitate this for the various types of executables the compiler may generate.
+The compiler and linker will link the appropriate runtime libraries so long as the /fsanitize=address flag is passed at compile time.
+This default functionality can be overrided with the flag `/nodefaultlib` at link time.
 See the section on [linking](./asan-building.md#Linker) for further detail.

 Below is an inventory of runtime libraries for linking to the Address Sanatizer runtime, where `arch` is either `i386` or `x86_64`.